-The hybrid basestation type (1-H) is an AAS basestation that has connectors or other means for conducted testing of individual transceivers.
+The hybrid basestation type (BS type 1-H) is an AAS basestation that has connectors or other means for conducted testing of individual transceivers.
 An AAS basestation has an integrated antenna.
-Type 1-H basestations comply with two far field OTA requirements as well as conducted requirements.
-Unlike type 1-C, some conducted requirements are specified as a sum across multiple connectors.
-Type 1-H is applicable for FR1 only.
+BS type 1-H basestations comply with two far field OTA requirements as well as conducted requirements.
+Unlike BS type 1-C, some conducted requirements are specified as a sum across multiple connectors.
+BS type 1-H is applicable for FR1 only.